-$^{^{35}}$ https://planning.basingstoke.gov.uk/online-applications/files/51C83C55ACB025E9C337F035B47B42AC/pdf/15_04503_OUT-S106-2912471.pdf 36 SEE
+31 https://planning.basingstoke.gov.uk/online-

+applications/files/51C83C55ACB025E9C337F035B47B42AC/pdf/15_04503_OUT-S106-2912471.pdf

-- 55. Policy H5(b) is likely to secure commuted sum payments from developers at best, but the Plan as a whole leaves no option for their use other than for the continuous expansion of the site at Osbaldwick. - 56.
-This is unsustainable and unacceptable, and the Plan is not sound. - 57.
-Policy modification should recognise that the provision of affordable, culturally appropriate accommodation for Gypsies and Travellers to meet locally assessed need is a legitimate function of national planning policy.
+57. Policy modification should recognise that the provision of affordable, culturally appropriate accommodation for Gypsies and Travellers to meet locally assessed need is a legitimate function of national planning policy.
 The Councils proposals to provide for Gypsies and Travellers through NPPF policies that are designed to deliver affordable housing at scale will only function effectively if they are consistently and equally applied.